How we’re designing the future of work for top tech talent

 This allows her to get reps in at DevOps and learn from experienced professionals on-the-job.
 We’re bringing this ancient method of master-apprentice to the digital realm.
 We aim to help Elastic Team members to grow significantly more along the path of their interests than any other talent platform.

-See how you’re skills are progressing in real-time
+See how your skills are progressing in real-time

 By integrating with ancillary services, we can visualise your progress in soft and hard skills.
 A big part of mastery is knowing that you’re improving.
 Finally, Distributed helps you realise that improvement.